Delicious vegan Pumpkin Pie recipe or my vegan spin on the classic Thanksgiving Pumpkin Pie.

 Likewise, I find the pumpkin/eggy mixture to be a little cloying.
 One slice is always more than enough.
-Curiously, I adore Custard Tarts, Pastel de Natas, with their burnt cream tops, and Pumpkin Pie is merely an orange extension of that ancient tart.
-Making it vegan, i.e. removing that rich, eggy element transformed the Pumpkin Pie for me though.
+Curiously, I adore Custard Tarts, Pastel de Natas, with their burnt cream tops, and Pumpkin pie is merely an orange extension of that ancient tart.
+Making it vegan, i.e. removing that rich, eggy element transformed the Pumpkin pie for me though.
 My version is lighter, and the flavours that shine are purely the pumpkin and the spices.
+T

 A Little Pumpkin Pie History

-The Pumpkin Pie is steeped in history, just as our Christmas Pud is: the first European settlers (eventually deciding to live on the Plimoth Plantation in New England in 1621) discovering how the American Indians made great use of this fantastically shaped gourd, the Pumpkin, found it incredibly versatile, and used it in both sweet and savoury dishes.
+The traditional pumpkin pie is steeped in history, just as our Christmas Pud is.
+The first European settlers (eventually deciding to live on the Plimoth Plantation in New England in 1621) discovering how the American Indians made great use of this fantastically shaped gourd, the Pumpkin, found it incredibly versatile, and used it in both sweet and savoury dishes.